Abortion and the law

 If you ask for contact details for abortion clinics, almost all of the organisations listed on this website will give you them during a crisis pregnancy counselling session.

-CURA and Anew will not give you these details.
+Anew will not give you these details.

 What do I need to know before I take part in a counselling session?